 The thing is, no one ever knew what a state my hair was actually in.
-Although my hair was about 3 inches long all over, and looking terribly mullet-esque, I had it perfectly disguised with a head full of strategically placed extensions.
+Although my hair was about 3 inches long all over, and looking terribly mullet-esque, I had it perfectly disguised with a head full of strategically placed extensions- THANK GOD!

-My hairdresser worked some serious magic, and kept my hair looking in reasonable condition (when it actually wasn’t) by giving me a head full of tape-in extensions to make it look longer, and thicker.
+My hairdresser worked some serious magic with those extensions, and kept my hair looking in reasonable condition (when it actually wasn’t) by giving me a head full of tape-in extensions to make it look longer, and thicker.

-But the point of my story is about the hair extensions and how they enabled me to completely disguise my terribly damaged hair.
+Hair extensions enabled me to completely disguise my terribly damaged hair.

 Hair extensions do get a bit of a bad rap sometimes.
 We’ve all seen those girls who clearly have shoulder length hair and have wacked in extensions down to their waist with no effort, blending or colour matching.
 The result looks cheap, nasty and very artificial.